Higher EAF

 Are there plans?

 Eskom has completed the majority of its targets outlined in the Generation Recovery Plan, aimed at reducing unplanned breakdowns at power plants and boosting plant reliability.
-It will now focus on sustaining the recovery with operational reliability.Interventions include:
+It will now focus on sustaining the recovery with operational reliability, as it achieved 365 days without load shedding on 16 May 2026.

-- Improve outage planning and execution
+- Improve outage planning and execution.

 - Execute key strategic projects such as refurbishment of mid-life stations, Koeberg's long-term operations, improve emissions reductions in coal fleet.